-Mary Harrington Taylor (16??-1733) – The daughter of Richard and Elizabeth Harrington, Mary would grow up to marry Seabred Taylor November 21, 1671, and the couple would have seven children.
-She was accused of afflicting Mary Marshall of Malden, Massachusetts and was examined on September 5, 1692.
+Mary Harrington Taylor (16??-1733) – The daughter of Richard and Elizabeth Harrington, Mary would grow up to marry Seabred Taylor on November 21, 1671, and the couple would have seven children.
+She was accused of afflicting Mary Marshall of Malden, Massachusetts, and was examined on September 5, 1692.
 She was friends with Lydia and Sarah Dustin, who had already been arrested and were in prison, which more than likely led to her accusation.
 Mary Marshall would say that Mary Taylor had hurt her by witchcraft at tried to persuade her to worship the Devil.
 Also testifying against her was Mary Foster Lacey, Sr. During the examination, several girls in the room would fall down if Mary looked at them, including Hannah Post, Susan Post, Mary Warren, and others.
 Mary Taylor was also accused of having a hand in the death of William Hooper, who had died in a house fire.
 Mary Taylor was indicted for witchcraft on January 31, 1692.
 However, she was later released.

 Margaret Webb Sheaf Thacher (1625-1694) – Proving that no one was immune from witchcraft accusations, the mother-in-law of Magistrate Jonathan Corwin was also accused of witchery.
 Margaret was born in Boston in 1625 to Henry and Dorabell Smith Webb.
 She grew up to marry Jacob Sheaf in September 1642.
 The couple would have two children.
 Jacob died in Boston on March 22, 1658.
 Margaret’s father and her husband, Jacob Sheafe, had business interests in Maine and New Hampshire, and Margaret Thacher retained control of some of their property.
-She also held extensive holdings in Boston, including her home and acreage which was next to Governor William Phips’ house.
+She also held extensive holdings in Boston, including her home and acreage next to Governor William Phips’ house.
 Several years after her first husband’s death, she married the Reverend Thomas Thacher.
 From 1669 to his death in 1678, Thacher served as the founding minister of the Old South Church.
-Working for Margaret in 1692, was a woman named Mercy Short.
+Working for Margaret in 1692 was a woman named Mercy Short.
 When the maidservant began to come down with fits and other strange behavior, she accused her mistress of afflicting her with witchcraft.
-Margaret Thacher, known as a woman of great piety, was never charged, but, Mercy Short would spend some time behind bars after confessing to witchcraft herself.
+Margaret Thacher, known as a woman of great piety, was never charged, but Mercy Short would spend some time behind bars after confessing to witchcraft herself.
 Margaret’s daughter Elizabeth was married to Magistrate Jonathan Corwin.
 Margaret Thacher died in Boston on February 23, 1694.

-Tituba first denied that she had anything to do with witchcraft, but, was soon coerced into confessing to having spoken with the Devil, as well as other wild tales about black dogs, a yellow bird, red and black rats, and other animals, as well as her riding sticks to various places.
+Tituba first denied that she had anything to do with witchcraft but was soon coerced into confessing to having spoken with the Devil, as well as other wild tales about black dogs, a yellow bird, red and black rats, and other animals, as well as her riding sticks to various places.
 She was also the first person to confess to witchcraft in Salem Village and also accused other women, including Sarah Solart Poole Good and Sarah Warren Prince Osborne, who the children had also named as witches, as her accomplices.
 She even went on to say that Sarah Osborne possessed a creature with the head of a woman, two legs, and wings.

-Job Tookey (1665-??) – A laborer in Beverly, Massachusetts, Tookey was accused by Mary Warren, Susanna Sheldon, Ann Putnam, Jr., Sarah Bibber, Mary Walcott, Elizabeth Hubbard and Elizabeth Booth on June 4, 1692.
-All of the “afflicted girls” would say that he had tormented them.
-Mary Warren would also say that Tookey was the cause of several deaths, utilizing poppets which he stabbed in the heart.
+Job Tookey (1665-??) – A laborer in Beverly, Massachusetts, Tookey was accused by Mary Warren, Susanna Sheldon, Ann Putnam, Jr., Sarah Bibber, Mary Walcott, Elizabeth Hubbard, and Elizabeth Booth on June 4, 1692.
+All the “afflicted girls” would say he had tormented them.
+Mary Warren would also say that Tookey was the cause of several deaths, utilizing poppets that he stabbed in the heart.
 Mary Walcott and Elizabeth Booth would echo these charges by stating that they had seen the apparitions of dead people crying out for vengeance.
 Job Tookey must also have been a somewhat boastful man, as several people would testify as to things he had said, such as how he could freely discourse the Devil, that he would take the Reverend George Burroughs apart, and that he was not the Devil’s servant, but that the Devil was his.
 In the end, he was indicted in September and sent to prison.
-However, for whatever reasons, he was not immediately tried.
+However, for whatever reason, he was not immediately tried.
 In January 1693, he was tried and found not guilty.
 He was ordered discharged after paying his fees.